BryanDedeur/graph-bridge-generator/README.md

-# Graph Bridge Generator
+# Python Graph Bridge Generator

-This code helps users generate and visualize graphs that closely represent real steel-truss bridge structures.
+Generate and visualize graphs that closely represent real steel-truss bridge structures.
-It can be used to generate an arbitrary large dataset of bridge-graphs of desired size for graph theory projects.
+The code can be used to generate an arbitrary large dataset of bridge-graphs of desired size for graph theory projects.

 ![alt text](img/graph1.png)